diarmidmackenzie/tetris-engine/README.md

   - zRotMinus/zRotPlus: rotation about the z-axis (roll)
   - drop: accelerate the rate of falling of this shape.

-  If keys are not specified, they will default to the default controls for 3D tetris.
+  If keys are not specified, they will default to the default controls for 3D games.
 For VR-only applications, it shouldn't matter what keys are set, as the player won't be using the keyboard.

 - move: An array of controls which control will enable movement of the object, when using a 6doF controller.
 Each entry in the array is of the form {controller}.{control}, where {controller} is an ID for the relevant controller entity (e.g. #rhand or #lhand), and control is one of : grip, trigger or thumbstick.
 Default is #lhand.thumbstick,#rhand.grip